18F/18f.gsa.gov/_posts/2014-10-30-taking-control-of-our-website-with-jekyll-and-webhooks.md

 Each is configured to notify the webhook when changes are made to the files in the repository, either directly or through a pull request.

-We use a small tool called [`hookshot`](https://github.com/coreh/hookshot), a tiny Node HTTP server that can listen for any updates to a given branch, and run a given command.
+We use a small tool called [`hookshot`](https://github.com/coreh/hookshot), a tiny Node HTTP server that can listen for any updates to a given branch and run a given command.
 We run two of these, one for our `staging` branch, and one for our `production` branch.
 Each of them is given the command to re-build the site.

 We daemonize the webhooks using [`forever`](https://github.com/nodejitsu/forever).
 Starting the webhook process for the staging site looks something like this: